 Option A – Trains

-You pick an area – all of Japan, or certain regions – and then the duration.
-When you’re in Japan, you need to validate it at a major JR train station before you can use it.
+Next, choose your desired duration.
+Once you’re in Japan, you need to validate it at a major JR train station with your start date before you can use it.
 (Come early so you can avoid the long queues.)

-Which also means added flexibility for deciding when to start using it.
+Thisn also means added flexibility for deciding when to start using it.
 If you decide not use it after all, it is returnable and you get your money back.
 Get the Japan Railpass here.

 Option B – Buses

-Bus prices are cheaper than with trains but it’s not as fast and sometimes requires changing buses or into trains to get to lesser frequented destinations.
+Prices for buses are cheaper than for trains, but it’s not as fast and sometimes requires changing buses or into trains to get to lesser frequented destinations.

 Option C – Guided Tours